 Documentation / @ember-data/request / index / default

-import RequestManager from '@ember-data/request';
+import { RequestManager } from '@warp-drive/core';

 interface RequestManager {